 By Bob Lipinski

-Bob Lipinski, a local author, has written 10 books, including “101: Everything You Need to Know About Gin, Vodka, Rum & Tequila” and “Italian Wine & Cheese Made Simple” (available on Amazon.com).
+Bob Lipinski is the author of 10 books, including “101: Everything You Need to Know About Whiskey” and “Italian Wine & Cheese Made Simple” (available on Amazon.com).
 He conducts training seminars on wine, spirits and food and is available for speaking engagements.
 He can be reached at www.boblipinski.com OR firstname.lastname@example.org.